 If you’re wary of relinquishing control of your health benefit to a TPA, know that outsourcing isn’t your only option.
 In many cases, you can use administration software.
-If your organization offers a self-funded health plan, utilizing a benefits automation software like PeopleKeep’s is a great alternative.
+If your organization offers an HRA or employee stipends, utilizing PeopleKeep’s benefits administration software is an excellent alternative.

-Health insurance laws can be difficult to understand.
+HRA compliance can be difficult to understand.
 That’s why we handle the most time-consuming tasks, like preparing and updating legal documents, reviewing reimbursements, and even sending you a weekly email report with any reimbursements you need to approve.
-That way you stay in complete control without having to worry about the fine print.
+That way, you stay in complete control without worrying about the fine print.

 In addition, you and your employees will have access to our award-winning customer support team every step of the way.
 So whether you have questions about administering your HRA, how to reimburse your employees, or whether or not an expense qualifies, we’re here to help.

 Finally, while TPAs often require an up-front investment, our HRA software administration allows you to pay as you go for a simple monthly fee and no long-term commitments.